Chart Color Schemes

 Population growth drivers in Huonville are strong compared to national averages based on AreaSearch's ranking of recent, and medium to long-term trends

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
-For any SA2 areas not covered by this data, and to estimate growth by age group in the years post-2032, the Tasmania State Government's Regional/LGA projections, released in 2022 with 2021 as the base year, are adopted with adjustments made employing a method of weighted aggregation of population growth from LGA to SA2 levels.
-Looking at population projections moving forward, an above median population growth of Australia's regional areas is projected, with the area expected to grow by 471 persons to 2041 based on aggregated SA2-level projections, reflecting with an increase of 11.1% in total over the 17 years.
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data, Tasmania State Government's Regional/LGA projections are adopted, released in 2022 with a base year of 2021, adjusted using weighted aggregation methods.
+Population projections indicate an above median growth for Australia's regional areas, with Huonville expected to grow by 438 persons to 2041, reflecting a total increase of 12.8% over the 16 years.

 Frequently Asked Questions - Population